birddevelper/sawmills/README.md

 ```
 This tiny program calculate the premution of bricks can be produced by sawmill.

-I did it by simulation.
+I did it by simulation. however failed